JacqueLeeMeyer/Web_Scraping/README.md

 5. About how many terrestrial (Earth) days exist in a Martian year?
     My guess, by looking at the graph would be approximatly 700 days.
 (1200-500)

+No sources outside of previous class work were using to write this code